mtumilowicz/rust-rocket-workshop/README.txt

             * not something Go or Java have
             * use case: generics
             * means "any Struct that has an `impl Trait for Struct { ... }`"
+            * performed using monomorphization
+                * process of turning generic code into specific code by filling in the concrete types that are used when compiled
+                * example
+                    ```
+                    impl Foo for u8 { ... }
+                    impl Foo for String { ... }

+                    fn do_something<T: Foo>(x: T) { ... } // compiler will create a special version for both u8 and String, and then replace the call sites
+                    // fn some_function(foo: impl Trait) { ... } // equivalent to above, can be handy when one type for param
+                    ```
             * can be used in three locations
                 * as an argument type
                     * example